SayTap: Language to Quadrupedal Locomotion: More about Random Pattern Generator

 \section{More about Random Pattern Generator}

+Given a specified gait $G$, there are 4 steps for the random pattern generator to create a template, and Figure~\ref{fig:pattern_generator} illustrates the process when $G=\textsc{PACING}$.
+To acquire knowledge as to what ranges of settings are feasible for the robot, we first train the robot in simulation for simple locomotion tasks (i.e., follow desired linear velocities).
+We then analyze the learned gait (the agents seem to learn exclusively trotting, probably because the reward design in those libraries) and measure the ranges.
+To generate a template in general, we

-Figure~\ref{fig:pattern_generator} illustrates the steps for the random pattern generator to create a template for $G=\textsc{PACING}$.
-To generate a template in general, we first sample $T \in [24, 28]$ (step 1).
-Since the control frequency is $50$ Hz, this corresponds to a cycle length of $0.48 \sim 0.56$ seconds.
-We then sample a foot-ground contact length ratio within the cycle $r_\mathrm{contact} \in [0.5, 0.7]$, $Tr_\mathrm{contact}$ therefore gives the number of `1's and $T(1-r_\mathrm{contact})$ the number of `0's in each row (step 2).
-Proper length scaling and bit shifts of these ones and zeros are necessary to produce feasible foot contact patterns on a real robot (step 3).
-For $G=\textsc{BOUND}$, we shorten the foot-ground contact time to $60\%$ of the sampled value (i.e., $r_\mathrm{contact}=0.6r_\mathrm{contact}$), we place the ones at the beginning of the FL and FR rows and shift those in the RL and RR rows by $0.5 Tr_\mathrm{contact}$ bits to the right.
-We do no scaling for $G=\textsc{TROT}$.
-Finally, we shift the '1's to form complete templates (step 4): we place the ones at the beginning in the FL and RR rows and at the end of the FR and RL rows.
-We keep $r_\mathrm{contact}$ untouched for $G=\textsc{PACE}$, but shrink the cycle length to half its sampled value (i.e., $T=0.5T$) to make the gait natural and feasible.
-We place the ones at the beginning in the FL and RL rows and at the end of the FR and RR rows.
-Finally, for $G \in \{ \textsc{STAND\_STILL}, \textsc{STAND\_3LEGS} \}$, we perform no scaling and fill in the pattern template matrix with ones.
-We randomly sample one row and replace it with zeros if $G=\textsc{STAND\_3LEGS}$.
+\begin{itemize} \item {[}Step 1{]} Sample template length $T$.
+In our implementation, $T \in [24, 28]$, since the control frequency is $50$ Hz, this corresponds to a cycle length of $0.48 \sim 0.56$ seconds. \item {[}Step 2{]} Sample a foot-ground contact length ratio within the cycle $r_\mathrm{contact} \in [0.5, 0.7]$. $Tr_\mathrm{contact}$ therefore gives the number of `1's and $T(1-r_\mathrm{contact})$ the number of `0's in each row. \item {[}Step 3{]} Scale cycle length and ground contact ratio.
+This only applies to $G \in \{\textsc{BOUND}, \textsc{PACE}\}$ because these two gaits require shorter foot contact to make it natural and dynamically more feasible.
+For $G=\textsc{BOUND}$, we shorten the foot-ground contact time to $60\%$ of the sampled value (i.e., $r_\mathrm{contact}=0.6r_\mathrm{contact}$); For $G=\textsc{PACE}$, we keep $r_\mathrm{contact}$ untouched, but shrink the cycle length to half its sampled value (i.e., $T=0.5T$). \item {[}Step 4{]} Shift patterns for corresponding legs.
+This step requires domain knowledge of quadrupedal locomotion and is gait type dependent.
+For example, for $G=\textsc{BOUND}$, we place the ones at the beginning of the FL and FR rows and shift those in the RL and RR rows by $0.5 Tr_\mathrm{contact}$ bits to the right; For $G=\textsc{PACE}$, we place the ones at the beginning in the FL and RL rows and at the end of the FR and RR rows. \end{itemize}